ThomG1/Replica-Recordings/README.md

 - __The landing page image__

-  - The landing includes a image with text overlay to allow the user to see the actual name and description of the brand for the first time.
+  - The landing includes a banner with text overlay to allow the user to see the actual name and description of the brand for the first time.
-  - This section uses a deliberately abstract yet eye catching image as a background for the text and description while also helping to create an initial atmosphere for the site.
+  - This section involves a  transulcent banner over a deliberately abstract yet eye catching image for the text and description while also helping to create an initial atmosphere for the site.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)